So you want a job as a manufacturing engineer. It takes proving that you have the right skills.

 Having these sections make it easy for both human readers and applicant tracking systems to see what qualifications you have.
 They tell the basis of the story that you want recruiters to know.

-Let’s take a dive into some of these sections and why they matter as you build your manufacturing engineer resume PDF.
+Let’s take a dive into some of these sections and why they matter as you build your manufacturing engineer resume in PDF or Doc.

 Write a manufacturing engineer resume summary or objective?